 Crop or plant water use efficiency (WUE) is a measure of the amount of crop or pasture material produced per unit of water available to the plant.
-In dryland (rain-fed) cropping systems this is usually expressed as kilograms of grain yield (per hectare) per millimetre of growing season (April to October) rainfall.
+In dryland (rain-fed) cropping systems this is usually expressed as kilograms of grain yield per hectare per millimetre of growing season rainfall (April to October).

 Measuring crop water use efficiency

-A widely accepted crop water use efficiency model was established by French and Schultz (1984) This proposed that crops could produce a maximum of 20 kg/ha of grain per mm of rainfall, after allowing for evaporation of soil moisture.
-This is equivalent to a crop achieving 100% of its yield potential based on the amount of rainfall received.
-Recent research is showing that recently bred high yielding crop varieties can achieve nearer 25 kg grain/ha/mm rainfall, and this is being achieved in many broadacre farming situations.
+A widely accepted crop water use efficiency model was established by French and Schultz (1984) This proposed that crops could produce a maximum of 20 kg/ha of grain per mm of rainfall (i.e. 100 % of their yield potential), after allowing for evaporation of soil moisture.
+However, recent research shows that recently bred high yielding crop varieties can achieve closer to 25 kg grain/ha/mm rainfall, in many broadacre farming situations.

 Monitoring and trends